Who are we?

 In 2018 Taiyo A&F Co.
 Ltd, Chuo-ku, Tokyo assumed the ownership and management of the operations of the factory trawler Tomi Maru No. 58 from Kato Gyogo Ltd, Shigama City, Myagi, Japan.
 In the same year Taiyo A&F were accepted as full members of SIODFA.
 Taiyo A&F are joint-venture partners with Orafco Ltd and Austral Fisheries Ltd.

-The Association members’ vessels have been fishing in this area since 2000; some started their fishing operations in the area as early as 1996.
+The Association members’ vessels have been fishing in this area since 2000; some members started their fishing operations in the area as early as 1996.

 Austral Fisheries past association with Pescanova of Spain has been replaced by its current partnership with the Taiyo Fishing Company, of Japan.
 United Fame Investments is a subsidiary of Sealord Group, New Zealand and have an association with the Nissui Suisan Company of Japan.